Clement-Hue/fast-sqlalchemy/README.md

 ```

 ## The database middlewares
+Fast-alchemy provide multiple middlewares to use SQLAlchemy with Fastapi easily

+### Database middleware
 The main middleware is the database middleware which is made to provide a sqlalchemy session accessible throughout your application.
 We use the ContextVar api of python to have unique session in the context of each request.

 To use this middleware you must at first create a Database object where you must pass the url of your database and the engine options of SQLAlchemy: